Skip to main content

 Fiber vs. Cable Competition

 Philadelphia benefits from strong competition between Verizon Fios (70-80% fiber coverage) and Xfinity cable.
 This duopoly drives aggressive pricing and regular promotional offers.
-Verizon's symmetrical fiber speeds up to 5 Gbps make it ideal for remote workers, content creators, and tech professionals, while Xfinity's broader coverage ensures nearly all Philadelphians can access reliable high-speed internet.
+Verizon's symmetrical fiber speeds up to 5 Gbps make it ideal for remote workers, content creators.
+Tech professionals, while Xfinity's broader coverage ensures nearly all Philadelphians can access reliable high-speed internet.

-The emergence of T-Mobile 5G Home Internet (72-82% coverage) and expanding Starlink satellite availability add viable alternatives, particularly for renters, temporary residents, or those dissatisfied with traditional providers.
+The emergence of T-Mobile 5G Home Internet (72-82% coverage).
+Expanding Starlink satellite availability add viable alternatives, particularly for renters, temporary residents, or those dissatisfied with traditional providers.

 Neighborhood Coverage Patterns